uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 ### Logic / Design
 The logic from previous parts can be used but adapted.
 A third 'circuit C' module is created into the previous binary to decimal module to contemplate the numbers highers than 15 when a carry-in is active.
-Coverting them into the first digit for the display.
-For example 16 to 6 up to 19.
-In essence, adding 6.
+This conversion adjusts the input so that values above 15 are correctly displayed.
+For example, 16 becomes 6, 17→7, up to 19→9.
+This is equivalent to adding 6 when a carry-in is active.

 Figure 4.1 — Circuit C module LUT